 One of the things that children struggle with during and after a divorce is expressing their emotions.
 They might be upset about something, but they might not be able to put those feelings into words.
 If this is the case, then you should encourage them to find a way to express themselves through art or writing.

 This will help your child identify and express or vent their feelings and figure out how they feel about everything that has happened between their parents.
 However, this is not enough; it is also very important to encourage them to talk to someone else about what they are feeling.
 It might be a friend or family member, or you might even consider getting in touch with a therapist or a counselor.
 Doing this will help your child release their feelings towards someone else and will allow them to process what happened in a healthy way.
+To learn more about the psychological effects of divorce on children, click here.

 Going through a divorce is not easy on anyone – not on the husband and wife, and not on the children.
 There are many reasons why a divorce might be necessary – infidelity, addiction, financial abuse in marriage.
 However, the end result should be a break in the marriage and not a break in the trust and the relationship with your child.
 Be as honest and as vulnerable you can be with your child during this process.
 But at the same time let them see that you and your spouse are working together to make the break up as painless as it can be for everyone involved.